 - Complete Assessment of College Readiness.
 It is recommended that students submit proof of college readiness assessment during the admissions period.
 College readiness is assessed at NTCC in order to determine appropriate course placement in the subjects of English and mathematics.
 Students which have not satisfied one of the below criteria in order to determine college readiness may still be fully admitted to the College (if all requirements are met), but will be placed at the lowest level of developmental courses in the subjects of English and mathematics, and may be ineligible for particular courses with English and mathematics pre-requisites.The following criteria is utilized by NTCC in order to determine course placement in English and mathematics:

 - Accuplacer exam scores (completed within three years of the first day of the term in which the student is applying for entry),

 - ACT scores (completed within three years of the first day of the term in which the student is applying for entry),

 - Satisfactory completion of applicable and transferable college-level English or mathematics courses at an approved higher education institution.

 - Completion of a bachelor’s degree at an approved higher education institution.

 - Attend New Student Orientation.
-Orientation is conducted by the Student Affairs Office online and at each NTCC campus.
-It is recommended that students participate in orientation during the admissions period in order to acquaint themselves with the services, staff, and campus, as well as the College Catalog and Student Handbook.
+Orientation is conducted by the Student Affairs Office before the start of each semester.
+All new students and new transfer students are encouraged to attend the online and campus orientations.
+The orientations will acquaint students with the services, staff, and campus, as well as the College Catalog and Student Handbook.